-demonstrates, the courts have applied the community out first rule to trace separate property in a mixed-funds account that never went below a certain balance.
+As the Sibley progeny demonstrate, the courts have applied the community out first rule to trace separate property in a mixed-funds account that never went below a certain balance.
 In Snider v.
 Snider, 613 S.W.2d 8 (Tex.
-App.--Dallas 1981, no writ), at the time of marriage, the balance in the husband's savings account exceeded \$27,000.00.
+App.-Dallas 1981, no writ), at the time of marriage, the balance in Husband's savings account exceeded \$27,000.00.
 During marriage, interest was added to the account, and withdrawals were made, reducing the balance to \$19,642.45.
 More activity ensued, but the balance of the account never dropped below \$19,642.45.
-Later, a deposit of \$10,000.00 in separate property was made to the account, raising the separate property balance to \$29,642.45.
-This proof was held to establish that the \$29,642.45 balance in the account at the time of the husband's death was his separate property.
+Later, a deposit of \$10,000.00 in separate property was made to the account, raising the separate property balance to \$29.642.45.
+The court held that this evidence established that the \$29,642.45 balance in the account at the time of Husband's death was his separate property.
 Id. at 11.

-Example 5 Husband and Wife have a joint account, into with they each deposit his/her own separate property funds.
+Husband and Wife have a joint account into with they each deposit their own separate property funds.
 Both spouses write checks on the account.
-Since there is no community property in the account, a "community out first" rule will not work.
-Since the account is jointly controlled, and both spouses write checks on the account, a "trustee's money out first" rule will not work.
+Since there is no community property in the account, the community out first rule does not apply.
+Since the account is jointly controlled, and both spouses write checks on the account, the trustee's money out first rule also does not apply.
 What about a pro rata rule?
 What about letting the withdrawing spouse's intent control?